pb82/MissMatch/README.md

   - o(.x) matches an object that is required to have a property namend 'x' which must belong to the object itself and must not be a part of the prototype chain.

-  - o(:x) matches an object that is required to have a property named 'x' which may also be part of the protptype chain.
+  - o(:x) matches an object that is required to have a property named 'x' which may also be part of the prototype chain.

   - o(:x, .y) matches an object that is required to have (at least) two properties 'x' and 'y'. 'y' is required to belong to the object itself while 'x' may be part of the prototype cain.